HOMEResource CentreTip SheetsAnxietyAnxiety information sheet

 A condition where the individual experiences constant, unabated and unwanted thoughts (obsessions).

-These obsessions result in intense feelings of anxiety and panic.
 In an attempt to control the thoughts and reduce the anxiety, the person engages in elaborate and repetitive rituals (compulsions), which may consist of hand washing, checking and counting tasks.

 These compulsions are often very time consuming and impact significantly on daily functioning.